Havarti-Party/hr-atx58-fec-havarti/README.md

 <br>

-Outfit list dynamically adds the current overview product style to a growing list of products of the users choosing.
-Outfit list must grow without duplication and without disrupting the layout of the screen when items are being added and removed.
+Your Wardrobe list dynamically adds the current overview product style to a growing list of products of the users choosing.
+Your Wardrobe list must grow without duplication and without disrupting the layout of the screen when items are being added and removed.
 Handling of object information was a large task for this component as much of the displayed information was shared between two different objects from two different API requests.
-Setting the overview product back to the selected style on click had to be done in strategy with OverviewProduct so that all lower components still had acccess to the associated overview product for their own API requests.
+Setting the overview product back to the selected style on click had to be done in strategy with the Overview Product module so that all lower components still had acccess to the associated overview product for their own API requests.

 - Outfit list utilizes the [react-elastic-carousel](https://www.npmjs.com/package/react-elastic-carousel)